Cape May City School District: Board of education

 The district's board of education is comprised of nine members who set policy and oversee the fiscal and educational operation of the district through its administration.
 As a Type II school district, the board's trustees are elected directly by voters to serve three-year terms of office on a staggered basis, with three seats up for election each year held (since 2012) as part of the November general election.
 The board appoints a superintendent to oversee the district's day-to-day operations and a business administrator to supervise the business functions of the district.

-The Coast Guard has staff who assist with Cape May Elementary graduation events.
+The Coast Guard assigns staff to assist with Cape May Elementary graduation events.

 Programs

 The school holds reading events, a triathlon, a Thursday homework club, a boat building contest, and the end of the school year picnic, and the Starry the Bear Coast Guard journey program.
 The Coast Guard is involved in those programs.
 The Starry program features a cartoon bear who is shown going through Coast Guard training.